sql-machine-learning/elasticdl/docs/designs/client_tool.md

     elasticdl zoo push a_docker_registry/bright/elasticdl-wnd:1.0
     ```

+    If you want to execute the job in Minikue, the `push` step
+    is not necessary.

 1. Submit a model training/prediction/evaluation job.

     ```bash
     elasticdl train \
         --image=a_docker_registry/bright/elasticdl-wnd:1.0 \
+        --model_zoo=model_zoo
         --model_def=a_directory.wide_and_deep.custom_model \
         --training_data=/data/mnist/train \
         --validation_data=/data/mnist/test \